-I have read this agreement, understand d it, and have asked any clarifying quest tions necessary.
-Based on this, I agree to maintain confidentiality and t understand the consequences of not doi ng so.
-Signature: Printed Name: Date:
+I have read this agreement, understand it, and have asked any clarifying questions necessary.
+Based on this, I agree to maintain confidentiality and understand the consequences of not doing so.

 MATERIAL SUPPORT OF THE ACADEMY: TIME, TREASURE, AND TALENT

 The Academy provides an outstanding educational offering unprecedented in the public arena, "in the tradition of the finest private schools" but free of tuition.
 The Academy is a state-funded public school, but the state funding formula does not provide sufficient dollars for capital improvements or ownership of the campus, nor does state funding provide completely for the unparalleled student to teacher ratio.
 Further, charter schools, unlike regular district schools, cannot levy taxes.
 Consequently, the Academy must regularly seek outside charitable funding and grants to develop and maintain the high level program.